Cluer Dicey: William Dicey & Co,

-In 1736 William Dicey took over the London printing, publishing and medicine selling business formerly operated by John Cluer, and sent his son to operate it whilst he managed the business in Northampton.
-Following Cluer’s grant of freedom of the Leathersellers Company on 12 September 1739 the business became William and Cluer Dicey.
+In 1736 William Dicey took over the London printing, publishing and medicine selling business formerly operated by John and Elizabeth Cluer, and sent his son to operate it whilst he managed the business in Northampton.
+Following Cluer's grant of freedom of the Leathersellers Company on 12 September 1739 the business became William and Cluer Dicey.

 In March 1738 William and Cluer were sued in the Court of Chancery by the London Stationers Company for breaching their monopoly of 'Psalters, Primmers, Almanacs, Prognostications and Predictions.
 The outcome of this case is not known but it did not hinder the growth of the business in London.

 William & Cluer Dicey

 During the 1740s and early 1750s Cluer Dicey expanded the London operation to become the principal British publishers of street literature (broadside ballads, chapbooks, slip songs).
 The publishing side of the partnership took on a new junior partner, Richard Marshall, with a 25% interest in 1753 and opened a second printing shop in Aldermary Churchyard in 1754.
 William and Cluer also published a catalogue c.1754.
 William and Cluer also became important publishers of popular prints, concentrating on the lower end of the market, both commissioning new plates and buying up and republishing old ones.

-However, Cluer’s main interests were in developing the sales of patent medicines which were operated as a separate business.
+However, Cluer's main interests were in developing the sales of patent medicines which were operated as a separate business.
 His father owned a third share in the formula for Dr Bateman's Pectoral Drops.
-The company later added more medicines, including Greenough’s Tincture, Radcliffe’s Purging Elixir, and one of the several versions of Daffy's Elixir.
+The company later added more medicines, including Greenough's Tincture, Radcliffe's Purging Elixir, and one of the several versions of Daffy's Elixir.
 The Dicey family, would later develop this business to become one of the two most significant patent medicine businesses in Britain.